jpdery/moobile-core-doc/Source/Classes/ViewController/ViewControllerStack.md

 ### setViewControllerStack(viewControllerStack) {#setViewControllerStack}

 Sets the view controller stack.
-You will rarely use this method as it's handled by the `Moobile.ViewController` class.
+You should rarely use this method as the `Moobile.ViewController` class handles it.

 #### Parameters: